williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oidc.md

 >Okta also recommends caching or persisting downloaded keys to improve performance by eliminating multiple API requests.
 If the client application is pinned to a signing key, the verification fails when Okta rotates the key automatically.
 Pinned client applications must periodically check the cached Okta signing keys.

 Any of the two or three keys listed are used to sign tokens.
-The order of keys in the result doesn't indicate which keys are used.
+The order of keys in the result doesn&#8217;t indicate which keys are used.

 Standard open-source libraries are available for every major language to perform [JWS](https://tools.ietf.org/html/rfc7515) signature validation.